Luxfer (NYSE:LXFR) Issues FY 2022 Earnings Guidance

 Luxfer (NYSE:LXFR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $1.300-$1.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.400.
 The company issued revenue guidance of -.Luxfer also updated its FY 2025 guidance to $2.000-$ EPS.

 Luxfer (NYSE:LXFR – Get Rating) last released its quarterly earnings data on Sunday, February 20th.
-The industrial products company reported $0.28 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.05.
-Luxfer had a return on equity of 17.79% and a net margin of 7.99%.
-During the same period last year, the firm posted $0.25 EPS.
-On average, sell-side analysts forecast that Luxfer will post 1.25 EPS for the current fiscal year.
+The industrial products company reported $0.28 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.05.
+Luxfer had a net margin of 7.99% and a return on equity of 17.79%.
+During the same period last year, the company earned $0.25 EPS.
+Sell-side analysts anticipate that Luxfer will post 1.26 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on the company.
-Zacks Investment Research cut Luxfer from a hold rating to a sell rating in a research note on Tuesday.
-B. Riley boosted their target price on Luxfer from $26.50 to $27.00 and gave the stock a buy rating in a research note on Wednesday, February 23rd.
-Finally, StockNews.com cut Luxfer from a strong-buy rating to a buy rating in a research note on Wednesday.
+Several analysts recently commented on LXFR shares.
+StockNews.com lowered shares of Luxfer from a strong-buy rating to a buy rating in a research report on Wednesday, March 2nd.
+B. Riley raised their price target on shares of Luxfer from $26.50 to $27.00 and gave the company a buy rating in a research report on Wednesday, February 23rd.
+Finally, Zacks Investment Research lowered shares of Luxfer from a hold rating to a sell rating in a research report on Tuesday, March 1st.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Barclays PLC increased its stake in Luxfer by 175.0% in the fourth quarter.
-Barclays PLC now owns 33,445 shares of the industrial products company’s stock valued at $645,000 after purchasing an additional 21,281 shares during the last quarter.
-Wells Fargo & Company MN increased its position in Luxfer by 10.3% in the 4th quarter.
-Wells Fargo & Company MN now owns 172,329 shares of the industrial products company’s stock valued at $3,328,000 after acquiring an additional 16,131 shares during the period.
-Sei Investments Co. increased its position in shares of Luxfer by 16.6% during the 4th quarter.
-Sei Investments Co. now owns 73,630 shares of the industrial products company’s stock valued at $1,422,000 after purchasing an additional 10,500 shares during the period.
-Legal & General Group Plc boosted its stake in shares of Luxfer by 13.5% during the 4th quarter.
-Legal & General Group Plc now owns 26,759 shares of the industrial products company’s stock worth $517,000 after acquiring an additional 3,186 shares in the last quarter.
-Finally, Marshall Wace LLP boosted its position in shares of Luxfer by 44.1% in the fourth quarter.
-Marshall Wace LLP now owns 27,040 shares of the industrial products company’s stock worth $522,000 after buying an additional 8,281 shares during the period.
-Institutional investors own 98.69% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in LXFR.
+Morgan Stanley grew its position in shares of Luxfer by 1,323.4% in the second quarter.
+Morgan Stanley now owns 26,375 shares of the industrial products company’s stock valued at $587,000 after purchasing an additional 24,522 shares during the period.
+Millennium Management LLC acquired a new stake in shares of Luxfer in the second quarter valued at about $648,000.
+Dimensional Fund Advisors LP acquired a new stake in shares of Luxfer in the third quarter valued at about $739,000.
+Invesco Ltd. lifted its stake in shares of Luxfer by 9.0% in the third quarter.
+Invesco Ltd. now owns 45,076 shares of the industrial products company’s stock worth $885,000 after buying an additional 3,720 shares in the last quarter.
+Finally, Royal Bank of Canada lifted its stake in shares of Luxfer by 39.2% in the third quarter.
+Royal Bank of Canada now owns 3,497 shares of the industrial products company’s stock worth $68,000 after buying an additional 984 shares in the last quarter.
+Institutional investors and hedge funds own 98.69% of the company’s stock.

 About Luxfer (Get Rating)